RankingSHAP -- Listwise Feature Attribution Explanations for Ranking Models: Introduction

-\header{Case study/Use case -- Talent Search} In the context of talent search, systems use learning-to-rank to produce a candidate ranking based on features like academic performance, experience, skills, and private attributes like gender, ethnicity, and university attended.
-The inclusion of certain attributes (like gender, ethnicity, or even university attended) in the decision-making process is debatable, since biases from past decisions can be reflected in the learned model, and best left to a human.
-Yet, sometimes the use of such attributes is necessary for the model to achieve reasonable performance.
+To motivate the need for tools that help practitioners arrive at a nuanced understanding of ranking outcomes, we consider talent search.
+There, systems use learning-to-rank to produce candidate rankings based on features like academic performance, experience, skills, and private attributes such as gender, ethnicity, and university attended.
+The inclusion of certain attributes in decision-making is debatable, as biases from past decisions can be reflected in the learned model and are best left to human judgment.
+However, sometimes these attributes are necessary for the model to perform well.
 Consider the two models in Fig.~\ref{figure:model_flow_chart}.
-Both rely on the same set of features, including the skills, experience and graduation grade of the candidate, as well as the university they went to and a feature measuring whether the candidate meets the minimum job requirements.
-While the right model (Fig.~\ref{figure:model_flow_chart-unbiased}) uses the university in a reasonable way, namely by normalizing the grades that might come from institutions with different grading schemes, the left model (Fig.~\ref{figure:model_flow_chart-biased}) has learned to discriminate against candidates from $x_{\text{uni}} = \text{university}_\text{neg-bias}$ and to advantage candidates from $x_{\text{uni}} = \text{university}_\text{nepotism}$.
-Through the use of explanations we would like to differentiate between two such models with similar performance to identify which model contains less bias and should hence be trusted.
-Here, feature selection is often not nuanced enough to provide sufficient insights into the model decision as it likely selects the same two features, $x_{\text{uni}}$ and $x_{\text{rq}}$ as the most important feature for both models, hence we should use feature attribution instead to identify that the biased model puts more weight on the university than on the candidate meeting the job requirements.
-We will revisit this case study in Section~\ref{section:experiment-simulated_experiment}, where we will use a simulated experiment setup to evaluate different explanation approaches as well as to demonstrate how listwise feature attribution can be used in practice.
+Both use the same features, including skills, experience, graduation grade, university, and whether the candidate meets job requirements.
+The right model (Fig.~\ref{figure:model_flow_chart-unbiased}) uses the university reasonably by normalizing grades from different institutions, while the left model (Fig.~\ref{figure:model_flow_chart-biased}) discriminates against candidates from certain universities and favors others.
+Explanations can help differentiate between such models with similar performance to identify which is less biased and more trustworthy.
+Feature \emph{selection} alone may not provide sufficient insights, as it likely selects the same features ($x_{\text{uni}}$ and $x_{\text{rq}}$) for both models.
+Instead, feature \emph{attribution}, which assigns each feature an importance value, can identify nuanced differences in their relative importance.
+Furthermore, since candidate ranking scores are only meaningful relative to others, \emph{pointwise explanations} focusing on features for high scores may not reveal the university feature as the key factor in determining the relative order for queries with candidates from universities that the model is biased against.
+Pairwise and listwise explanations are better suited to explain relative rankings.
+While pairwise explanations require a specification of the pair of candidates to compare, listwise explanations can provide insight into the model decision as a whole.
+We will revisit this case study in Section~\ref{section:experiment-simulated_experiment} to demonstrate listwise feature attribution in practice.